Healthy Fats Information - Olive, Flax, Coconut

 What feels good to your body?
 Hint, it ain't trans fats!

 If you are honest with yourself, trans fats probably do not feel good to your body.
 They may stimulate the taste buds in a fun way and they may be emotionally comforting.
 That's where the benefit ends.
+If you tune in to your colon, stomach, liver and colon after eating a meal high in trans fats, they will most likely feel heavy, burdened and overworked.

 This is probably not the first time you've heard of trans fats.
 It's become such a consumer health uproar that manufacturers are coming out with tons of food now that will say clearly on the label, no trans fats or no hydrogenated oils and no trans fats.
-That's good.
+That's good. >Some fast food restaurants have gotten the message that consumers want food options without trans fats so we are seeing national fast food chains changing their menus.
+This is a hopeful sign.

-Whenever foods are fried, it changes the fats used to fry them.
+However, I'd like to see someone addressing another health issue with fried foods, which is oxidized fats. >Whenever foods are fried, it changes the fats used to fry them.
 Oxidization changes the structure of food in a way that makes it hard for our body to get the nutrients from that food.
 It has to do with nutrient receptors and how our body grabs nutrition as it flows thru the system.
+One way oxidized fats may affect overall health has to do with the thyroid gland.
+In studies with rats, consumption of oxidized fats increased thyrozine.

+Oxidation occurs with most oils, including olive oil.
+The only oil I've read about that does not oxidize when used to fry food is coconut oil.
+Once banned as a healthy food for those with cardiovascular conditions, specifically processed types of coconut oil are making a comeback as a beneficial food choice.
 The controversy about coconut oil is due to the high saturated fat levels in this type of oil.
-Yet, in studies on the efffects of regularly consuming coconut oil, the benefits are many and the risks few:
+Yet, in studies on the effects of regularly consuming virgin, cold-pressed coconut oil, the benefits are many and the risks few.

-Virgin, Cold-Pressed Coconut Oil Benefits
+Virgin, Cold-Pressed Coconut Oil Benefits:

 Antiaging